LordNoteworthy/cpu-internals/micro-architectrure.md

 - Many communication systems were generally designed to connect two integrated circuits on the same printed circuit board, connected by signal traces on that board (rather than external cables).
 - Integrated circuits are more expensive when they have more pins.
 To reduce the number of pins in a package, many ICs use a serial bus to transfer data when speed is not important.
 Some examples of such low-cost serial buses include RS-232, SPI, I²C, DC-BUS, UNI/O, 1-Wire and PCI Express.

+### SMBus

+- __System Management Bus__ (SMBus or SMB) is a single-ended simple two-wire bus for the purpose of lightweight communication.
+- Most commonly it is found in computer motherboards for communication with the power source for ON/OFF instructions.

 ### Chipset

 - is a set of (chips) electronic components in an integrated circuit known as a "Data Flow Management System" that manages the data flow between the processor, memory and peripherals.